RubixML/CIFAR-10/README.md

 ## Tutorial

 ### Introduction
 Computer vision is one of the most fascinating use cases for deep learning because it allows a computer to see the world that we live in.
-Deep learning is a subset of machine learning concerned with breaking down raw data into higher order representations through layered computations.
-Neural networks are a type of deep learning system inspired by the human nervous system that uses structured computational units called *hidden* layers.
-In the case of image recognition, these layers are able to break down an image into its component parts such that the network can readily comprehend the similarities and differences among objects by their characteristic features at the final output layer.
+Deep learning is a subset of machine learning concerned with breaking down raw data into higher order feature representations through layered computations.
+Neural networks are a type of deep learning model inspired by the human nervous system that uses structured computational units called *hidden* layers.
+In the case of image recognition, the hidden layers are able to break down an image into its component parts such that the network can readily comprehend the similarities and differences among objects by their characteristic features at the final output layer.
+Let's get started!

 ### Extracting the Data
-The CIFAR-10 data comes to us in the form of 32 x 32 pixel PNG image files which we'll import into our project using the `imagecreatefrompng()` provided by the [GD](https://www.php.net/manual/en/book.image.php) extension.
-We use a regular expression to extract the label from the filename of the images in the `train` folder.
+The CIFAR-10 dataset comes to us in the form of 60,000 32 x 32 pixel PNG image files which we'll import as PHP resources into our project using the `imagecreatefrompng()` provided by the [GD](https://www.php.net/manual/en/book.image.php) extension.
+If you do not have the extension installed, you'll need to do so before running the project script.
+We also use `preg_replace()` to extract the label from the filename of the images in the `train` folder.

 ```php
 $samples = $labels = [];